awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

        └── pom.xml
    ```

-1. Upload the contents of the `my-web-app` directory to an S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.
+1. Upload the contents of the `ROOT` directory to an S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
-Do not upload `my-web-app`, just the directories and files in `my-web-app`\.
+Do not upload `ROOT`, just the directories and files in `ROOT`\.
  If you are using an S3 input bucket, it must be versioned\.
 Be sure to create a ZIP file that contains the directory structure and files, and then upload it to the input bucket\.
-Do not add `my-web-app` to the ZIP file, just the directories and files in `my-web-app`\.
+Do not add `ROOT` to the ZIP file, just the directories and files in `ROOT`\.
 For more information, see [How to Configure Versioning on a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html#how-to-enable-disable-versioning-intro) in the *Amazon S3 Developer Guide*\.

 ### Step a2: Create the build project and run the build<a name="sample-elastic-beanstalk-manual-build"></a>